Ocean City, MD Drug Charge Defense

 Drug Crimes Defense Lawyer in Ocean City, MD

 The most aggressively pursued charges are those considered to be “high stakes” and involve the sale, distribution, manufacture, and importation of controlled substances.
-In fact, it’s not uncommon for police to employ any of the following to bring drug dealers and drug traffickers to justice:
+It’s not uncommon for police to employ any of the following to bring drug dealers and drug traffickers to justice:

 - undercover operations